Therapy for Disordered Eating

 Explore how your eating habits are related to your thoughts, beliefs and self-esteem.

-Identify feelings you have about yourself and other people in your life, and how these influence your eating behaviour.
+Identify feelings you have about yourself and others in your life, and how these influence eating behaviour.

 Explore how interpersonal difficulties influence the development and maintenance of the eating disorder.